data-integrity-id/db-scripts/README.md

 # db-scripts

-A collection of useful database scripts for PostgreSQL, including basic queries and utility functions.
+A collection of useful database scripts for PostgreSQL.
+Includes basic queries for monitoring database health, size, and performance.
+These scripts are designed to be a starting point and can be customized for specific needs.